 As part of the initial evaluation of preadolescent boys with primary adrenal insufficiency, the Endocrine Society Clinical Practice Guidelines recommend screening for elevated VLCFA levels in plasma in order to detect the possibility of ALD, which may be further confirmed through genetic testing.2,6Measure VLCFA levels in plasma

-A neurologist specializing in ALD can monitor disease progression to cerebral ALD and provide appropriate care1Monitoring ALD
+Refer your patient to a neurologist or ALD specialist, so that they are able to monitor for disease progression to cerebral ALD and provide appropriate care.1Monitoring ALD